 The story can write itself, especially if the personal aspect is taken into account.
 Rollins is perennially positioned as the top guy on Raw.
 He’s always in or near the title picture.
 He headlines shows.
 He’s been ranked top of the PWI 500 this year and he’s on the arm of one of the most popular and beautiful women in the company (Becky Lynch), so from Kevin Owens’ perspective, what has Seth Rollins got to gripe about?
 Owens doesn’t have the luxury of having his wife by his side when he’s touring the world, he races out of arenas in his ring gear to go home and spend precious time with his family – again, something a lot of fans can relate to.
 Owens has to switch between brands to get on the card.
 He aligned himself with his NXT brethren last month and almost blew the roof off the arena.
 If he’s getting those reactions, why should he not be where Seth Rollins stands?

 WWE has a lot of options with this feud.
 They can continue on pushing Seth as a good guy and have Owens be the heel, but I think the reversals of their traditional roles will play well.
 The crowd will pop bigger for Owens.
 Owens can carry the feud verbally and just have Rollins react.
 Right now it doesn’t need a title, but should Brock Lesnar be dethroned or need some fresh meat to be thrown at him, a wily, sneaky, hard-hitting, popular and fired-up Kevin Owens would be a great choice.

 Owens should be the star of Monday Night Raw.
 He should be one of the biggest stars in WWE, and if that means having to dislodge Seth Rollins to get there, perhaps that could or should be the way forward.

-The post Kevin Owens – The Hottest Commodity in WWE Right Now? – by Mike Sanchez appeared first on TJR Wrestling.
+The post Why Seth Rollins and Kevin Owens Could Have a Feud for the Ages – by Mike Sanchez appeared first on TJR Wrestling.